What is an Extension & What Does it Mean for You?

 No – extensions only postpone the tax filing deadline.
 Any tax owed is still due on April 15.
 When filing Form 4868 to request an extension, you should also pay an estimate of any taxes due in order to avoid interest and penalties.
 Interest and any penalties start to accrue after the April 15 filing deadline.

-Filing for an extension allows taxpayers to avoid a more punitive 5% per month penalty for late filing.
-In other words, it’s better to file an extension and try to come up with taxes due by October 15 (and pay a small penalty for late payment) than to not file for an extension and accrue a 5% per month penalty (in addition to interest) for late filing and late payment.
+Filing for an extension allows taxpayers to avoid a more punitive 5% of tax owed per month penalty for late filing.
+In other words, it’s better to file an extension and try to come up with taxes due by Oct.
+15, 2024 (and pay a small penalty for late payment) than to not file for an extension and accrue a 5% per month penalty (in addition to interest) for late filing and late payment.

-To learn more about whether an extension might be a good fit for you click here, and as always, reach out to your Adams Brown advisor.
+To learn more about whether an extension might be a good fit for you click here, and as always, reach out to an Adams Brown advisor.